muzikbike/VanillaFixes/README.md

 This resource pack fixes the following texture and model issues:

 * https://bugs.mojang.com/browse/MC-1483 - Snowy mycelium and podzol side textures are subtly different from their non-snowy counterparts
+* https://bugs.mojang.com/browse/MC-95103 - Shields are off-center when in dropped item form
 * https://bugs.mojang.com/browse/MC-109087 - Several blocks do not use cullface where they should
 * https://bugs.mojang.com/browse/MC-109531 - Snowy grass/mycelium/podzol blocks do not use the snow texture on top (will probably not be fixed in vanilla)
 * https://bugs.mojang.com/browse/MC-117879 - Quartz pillar's top texture does not connect with the lines as expected